AbeMostafa/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-The run_analysis script performs data merging and filtereing on a dataset from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and produces a tidyDataSet.txt file which gives a data set with the average of each variable for each activity and each subject.
+The run_analysis script performs data merging and filtereing on a dataset from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and produces the tidyDataSet.txt file which gives a data set with the average of each variable for each activity and each subject.

 Explinations of the script can be found in the comments in the run_analysis found in this repo.